Buying

 Step 3: Get a Vehicle History Report

 Run a Carfax or AutoCheck report on any car you're seriously considering.
-Look for: accident history, number of previous owners, service records, and title issues (salvage, flood, or lemon law buyback titles are red flags).
+Look for: accident history, number of previous owners, title issues (salvage, flood damage, lemon law buyback), service records, and odometer rollback flags.
+A clean report doesn't guarantee the car has no issues, but a problematic report is a clear signal to walk away or negotiate hard.

 Step 4: Get a Pre-Purchase Inspection

-Before buying, pay a trusted mechanic $100–$150 to inspect the car.
+Before buying from any private seller or independent dealer, pay a trusted independent mechanic $100–$150 to inspect the car.
 This is the single most important step most buyers skip.
-A mechanic can spot hidden damage, rust, and mechanical problems that aren't visible to the naked eye.
+A good mechanic can identify hidden accident damage, rust, fluid leaks, worn components, and deferred maintenance that the listing won't mention and the seller may not disclose.

 Step 5: Check the Market Value First

 Look up the car's value on Kelley Blue Book, Edmunds, and CarGurus before negotiating.
-If the asking price is significantly above market value, you have room to negotiate.
-If it's at or below market, it may already be a fair deal — don't expect a huge discount.
+Compare listings for similar year/trim/mileage combinations in your area.
+If the asking price is above market, you have a clear negotiating basis — bring printed comparables.
+If it's already priced at or below market, you have less room, but you may still be able to negotiate minor issues flagged in the inspection.

 Come in with a specific number backed by your research.
-"Based on comparable listings and the Carfax showing two previous owners, I'd like to offer $X." If the seller won't budge and you believe the car is overpriced, be prepared to walk away.
+"Based on comparable listings in this area and the two previous owners on the Carfax, I'd like to offer $X." If the mechanic found issues during the inspection, use them as negotiating leverage — either request a repair credit or a price reduction.

 What's the Car Actually Worth?